riceissa/computing-notes/ssh-socks-proxy.md

 * Click OK again to close the previous window.
 * Click OK yet again.
 * Now try going to a site like https://whatismyipaddress.com/ to verify it worked.

+When you're done, just uncheck "Use a proxy server for your LAN" in the LAN settings.
+The next time you do this, Windows will remember the previous settings so you'll just need to toggle this check box.